MicrosoftDocs/msix-docs/msix-src/packaging-tool/mpt-known-issues.md

 #### Install directory

 This is more common for those who use a secondary driver to perform app conversions.
 Make sure the tool knows to look at the secondary driver during conversion.

-#### Remote Machine

-If you are running into issues with using a remote VM for your conversions, see [Setup instructions for remote machine conversions](remote-conversion-setup.md).

 ## Sending feedback